weixian-zhang/Azure-Workbench/README.md

 **Share & discuss Azure deployment properties**

 Even if you don't wish to deploy diagrams, you can still use Workbench to share and discuss deployment properties
-to your team mates and customers.
+with your team mates.
 This can greatly reduce deployment errors and better improve implementation experience.

 <img src="./imgs/draw-resourcevalidation.png" width="700" height="340" />
 Validate certain Azure resources must be in a Subnet